 While RCA has long been a standard in IT, its modern application involves tools like Ishikawa diagrams (fishbone charts) and fault tree analysis.
 These visual tools allow teams to collaborate across departments, encouraging lateral thinking.

-Modern IT teams, including developers, data analysts, and even UX designers, often apply RCA in brainstorming sessions, ensuring the problem is viewed from multiple angles.
-For instance, a persistent backend error might be traced to a line of buggy code and flawed data handling by an integrated third-party platform.
+Modern IT teams including developers, data analysts, and UX designers often use root cause analysis (RCA) during brainstorming sessions to examine problems from multiple angles.
+For example, a persistent backend error might stem from a buggy line of code combined with flawed data handling by an integrated third-party platform.

 2. Design Thinking in Technical Environments